 J&K experienced a very fair election in 2002.
 The National Conference failed to win a majority and was replaced by the People’s Democratic Party (PDP) and Congress coalition government.

-Even though the Government of India is taking many steps to stop the insurgency and bring Kashmir back to normalcy, the terrorist attacks like that in Pulwama has seriously hindered the peace process.
+Even though the Government of India is taking many steps to stop the insurgency and bring Kashmir back to normalcy, terrorist attacks like that in Pulwama have seriously hindered the peace process.

-The Current Stand of India – Regarding Kashmir Question
+The Current Stand of India – Regarding the Kashmir Question

 - No more mediation with the UN or any other other third parties.

 - India and Pakistan should resolve issues through bilateral talks as agreed by the Simla Agreement.

 - No Plebiscite in Kashmir unless Pakistan reverses the situation back to what was in 1947 (territory and demographics).

 - Ansar Ghazwat-ul-Hind Flag.png Ansar Ghazwat-ul-Hind (Since 2017)

 What do Separatists demand?